NadimGhaznavi/kb/pages/PyPI.md

 ---

-# Create a README.md File
+# The README.md File

 You should create a *README.md* file describing what your module does and how to use it.
 [Here](https://github.com/NadimGhaznavi/db4e-systemd/blob/main/README.md) is an example of the *README.md* file used for the *db4e-systemd* module.

 ---

-# Maintain a CHANGELOG.md
+# The CHANGELOG.md File

 The *CHANGELOG.md* is exactly what it sounds like; a change log.
 You should maintain this file as you provide bug-fixes and enhancements.
 You can see an example [here](https://github.com/NadimGhaznavi/db4e-systemd/blob/main/CHANGELOG.md).

 ---

-# Create the Package Distribution Files
+# Create the Distribution

 You create the package distribution files using your setup script.
 Before you do that, be sure to clean out the `dist` directory contents so you don't publish old artifacts: